luddev/node-style-guide/Readme.md

 Feel free to give your closures a name.
 It shows that you care about them, and will produce better stack traces, heap and cpu profiles.
+Conditional : avoid only when you cannot do anything about it.

 *Right:*